Egggggg/Trapezoid/README.md

 - .tzignore
 	Files can be excluded from being tagged using the .tzignore file in the data directory Globs can be added to this file manually, but they can also be added through the app
+- Listing Tagged Files
+	Tagged files can be listed by a single tag, or by multiple tags with an OR or AND filter

 ## CLI